Oncotype DX Breast Recurrence Score

 For your patients with HR+, HER2-, early-stage, invasive breast cancer

-The Oncotype DX Breast Recurrence Score report provides three points of clarity to aid in treatment decisions (chemotherapy, yes or no) for node-negative and node-positive, hormone receptor-positive, HER2-negative, early-stage breast cancer patients.
+The Oncotype DX Breast Recurrence Score® report provides three points of clarity to aid in treatment decisions as to whether adjuvant chemotherapy is needed or not for node-negative and node-positive (N1: up to 3 positive lymph nodes), hormone receptor-positive, HER2-negative, early-stage breast cancer patients.

 3 pieces of information provided by the test